org-cloudbees-dragan/traditional-ha/test/README.md

 > ./testJobTrigger.sh <ADMIN_TOKEN>

-output:  (You can se each request  passes another controller replica)
+output:  (You can see each request passes to another controller replica, HAPRoxy round robbin)

 ```
 #######################################